synapticloop/panl/README.md

  - Added in Single Search Page functionality
  - Update Mechanical Pencils
    - Added in hierarchy for the Pencil Model example
+ - Dynamic range functionality - pulling actual values for the facet

  - Documentation update
    - Fixed general spelling and grammar errors